-Park County, Montana and Yellowstone National Park
+Park County, Montana, Livingston, Paradise Valley, Yellowstone National Park

 Park County, MT is Montana’s 12th most populous county with ~16,084 residents.
 Because of its proximity to Yellowstone National Park and the abundance of outdoor recreation, Park County continues to grow steadily.
 Park County’s diverse economy includes services, agriculture, recreation, logging, mining, and technology businesses.
 Park County, Montana has a rich ranching and railroad heritage, and is a hot spot for anglers and floaters of the Yellowstone River, which flows through Park County, Montana.

 According to the Montana Almanac, Park County, MT was established in February of 1887 and was named after Yellowstone National Park because of its proximity to the Park.
 The County was formed off the eastern side of Gallatin County and included large sections of present day Stillwater, Sweet Grass, and Carbon counties.
 With nearly all of Yellowstone Park residing in Wyoming, and more job opportunities in Bozeman, Montana about one-fifth of Park County’s residents commute out of the county for work.

 Park County, MT is named for the “Park” in “Yellowstone National Park,” the United States’ oldest national park.
 The southern boundary of Park County Montana forms the northern edge of Yellowstone Park.

 The town of Gardiner is home to the original (and only year-round) entrance to Yellowstone National Park.

 Yellowstone Park is a major tourist attraction and, consequently, today tourism, recreation, and healthcare are intrinsic to Park County’s economy.